-14.13 Risk Assessment
+11.14 Risk Assessment

-A description of potential risk factors is given in Table 14-22 along with either the justification for the approach taken or mitigating factors in place to reduce any risk.
+A description of potential risk factors is given in Table 11-22 along with either the justification for the approach taken or mitigating factors in place to reduce any risk.

-a pie 14 4-22 List of Risks and Wilt igations/justifications Description Justification/Mitigation 1 Classification Criteria Classification based on the Range of the Variogram and therefore the variability of the mineralization within each deposit.
-2 Gold and silver Price Assumptions Based on three year trailing average (Kitco, 2021) 3 Capping CPP, swath plots and grade-tonnage curves show model validates well with composite data throughout the grade distribution.
+Table 11-22 List of Risks and Mitigations/Justifications

+Description Justification/Mitigation 1 Classification Criteria Classification based on the Range of the Variogram and therefore the variability of the mineralization within each deposit.
+2 Gold and silver Price Assumptions Based on three-year trailing average (Kitco, 2021) 3 Capping CPP, swath plots and grade-tonnage curves show model validates well with composite data throughout the grade distribution.
 4 Processing and Mining Costs Based on comparable projects in Alaska.